ShannonIanthe/BCS-Algorithms/03_react/block04/desc.md

 Requirements:

-- you have to use React Hooks for this exercise
+- you can use React Hooks or class components for this exercise
 - you should display the total cost of the products
 - you should be able to change the product's quantity
 - you should display a free shipping green message once the total gets to 500€ or more, otherwise not eligible for a free shipping red message.